kammitama5/kammitama5.github.io/_posts/2018-1-9-Tuesday-January-9th.md

   by James, Witten, Hastie and Tibshirani.
 I was able to obtain a pdf.

 # And, that's about it for now.

+- PS I apologize for differences in size.
+I really don't *mean* to torture you. :D